 Leaving aside the fact that I clench up a little when someone uses the term ‘fake news’, I find this worrying.

 Some small benefit of the doubt

 Before going on, I'll nail my colours to the mast and say that I have personally experienced more quality issues on new Gibson guitars than any other brand over the last ten to fifteen years.
-I’ve spoken about this before a number of times. that said, I am very conscious that I’m an empirical sample-size of one.
+I’ve spoken about this before a number of times.
+That said, I am very conscious that I’m an empirical sample-size of one.

 Of course, you don’t have to look far online to find stories of quality issues.
 But, of course (again), you can’t always trust everyone posting online.

-My experience speaking with other repairers and music shop staff, (you see a lot of instruments) leads me to believe even the most stalwart Gibson fan amongst them feels that quality control is lacking.
+My experience speaking with other repairers and music shop staff, (who see a lot of instruments) leads me to believe even the most stalwart Gibson fan amongst them feels that quality control is lacking.